Applied Social Robotics

 Bachelor

 Are you interested in how social robots can be implemented in daily life, for example in education, in healthcare, and in hospitality?
 Do you want to come up with innovative solutions for long time societal problems?
 And do you think robots can be part of these solutions?
-Then this summer school is designed for you!
-During the course, you will work in a multidisciplinary research team and learn how people interact with robots, how to design social robots, how to set up a human-robot experiment.
-You and your teammates come from various fields such as psychology, social work, education, healthcare, engineering, media, IT, communication, and business.
+Then this summer school has been designed for you!
 All of you will bring specific knowledge from your field and together you will find creative ways to utilise these skills.
 Combining your strengths will give you the opportunity to come up with and design new solutions in the field of social robots.
+You and your teammates come from various fields such as psychology, social work, education, healthcare, engineering, media, IT, communication, and business.

 In this course, both theoretical background and hands-on experience on Social Robotics will be provided.
 Knowledge about essential theories, concepts, principles, and tooling will be addressed.
 This knowledge enables the students to design and experiment with applying Social Robotics in a responsible way.